 “A little girl rides her bicycle down an urban street.
 Her name is Babidjana. [...]
 Without warning, the tranquillity is shattered by gunfire. [...]
 A bullet ricochets off a lamppost and hits her in the face. [...]
 She’s one of half a million child victims of the Chechen fighting. [...]
 Babidjana finds herself in one of the most heartbreaking places on the planet, a crowded orphanage populated with maimed, deformed, and unwanted children. [...]
 Here, a staff of skilled plastic surgeons, anaesthesiologists, and nurses [...] do their best to repair the broken faces of the children.
 It was here Babidjana had her face rebuilt.”

 One key area the book does fail to include is what happens when complications arise during a procedure and the people who later regret their surgery.
-However, that isn’t to say that Dr. Adamson glosses over or sugarcoats the difficulties some people face whilst recovering.
-He is open about the pain some patients have to endure and the personal stories on this are frank and honest.
-Ok, so the book and Dr. Adamson are undoubtedly pro surgery and there is a niggling part of me that thinks the book could be improved with before and after images, but these minor details don’t detract from the quality and relatable information being offered.
+However, that isn’t to say that Dr Adamson glosses over or sugarcoats the difficulties some people face whilst recovering.
+He is open about the pain some patients have to endure and his personal stories on this are frank and honest.
+Ok, so the book and Dr Adamson are undoubtedly pro-surgery and there is a niggling part of me that thinks the book could be improved with before and after images, but these minor details don’t detract from the quality and relatable information being offered.